Skip to content

 CastWith

-The CastWith attribute allows you to automatically cast values during DTO hydration.
-It supports casting to DTOs, primitive types, enums, and custom types.
+CastWith allows you to automatically cast values during DTO hydration.
+You can cast to DTOs, or use built-in casters for primitives, enums, and dates.

 Casting to DTOs